theluqmn/theluqmn/README.md

 ## What am I learning next?
 - Improve my existing skills and knowledge related to backend development using the RESTful API
 - Work on my JavaScript more
-- Discord.js to create more feature-rich and advanced Discord bots
+- Discord.js to create more feature-rich and advanced Discord bot
-- Java
+- Ruby on Rails
-- C++
+- Flutter